Exercise anywhere with our telehealth platform, GuardianConnect

 Any Real Life Examples?

-In April of 2020, our Exercise Physiologist Teagan commenced seeing a factory worker who had injured his lower back at work.
-He was completely unfit for work and also suffering from depression and anxiety symptoms, only worsened by the financial and environmental impacts of COVID-19.
-Utilising the GuardianConnect platform, Teagan completed a series of digital reviews with the client over an eight week period.
-She mailed exercise equipment to him which enabled him to complete his exercise rehabilitation program at home, and he even included his family in his telehealth sessions – completing exercises alongside his wife and young daughter.
-After two months, Teagan’s client reported a return to pain-free functionality and made a full return to work.
-Happily, he also reported feeling empowered and extremely confident in continuing his home-based exercise routine independently.
+In January of 2021, our Exercise Physiologist Dean commenced seeing a farm worker who had completely ruptured his right bicep tendon requiring surgical intervention in June 2020.
+He was completing light duties on the farm as he could only lift <5kg and given he lived rurally, he was not getting the supervision in treatment he required.
+Utilising the GuardianConnect platform, Dean completed a series of digital reviews with the client over a ten-week period.
+He organised a gym membership at the local gym which enabled him to complete his exercise rehabilitation program independently.
+After two months, Dean’s client reported a return to pain-free functionality, made a full return to work, and received a full and final medical clearance in April 2021.
+Happily, he also reported feeling empowered and extremely confident in continuing his gym-based exercise routine independently.

 Where To From Here?